saikatharryc/docker-image-updater/README.md

 # Docker Auto Update

-This project includes a script to automatically update Docker images specifically for the latest tags when you always want to auto update.
+This project includes a script to automatically update Docker images specifically for the `latest` or same tags which might have updated layers when you always want to auto update.

+This further can be adjusted to work on a format where it finds the latest tag and update in the env when available, thats for another time.

 ## Usage